-- Stop the current profile that is running. - Use the copy operation of the manageSyncProfiles command to create a new profile exactly the same as the profile already being used.
+- 1. Stop the current profile that is running. - 2.
+Use the copy operation of the manageSyncProfiles command to create a new profile exactly the same as the profile already being used.
 In the newly created

-- profile, modify the Microsoft Active Directory host connection information, that is, host, port, user, password, to point to the new host.
-Usually, the host name is the only item you need to update. - 3.
-Resume normal synchronization with the modified profile.
+3. Resume normal synchronization with the modified profile.
 Note that all the domain controllers must be in the same Microsoft Active Directory domain.